 Engaging in Designated Agency

 Designated Agency occurs when a brokerage represents both the seller and the buyer in the same transaction, with one of the firm’s agents representing the seller and another representing the buyer.
-Designated Agency is a serious conflict of interest; imagine the same law firm representing both you and an opposing party in a lawsuit or business transaction.
-Designated Agency is legal under BRRETA and is common practice in the larger real estate companies.
+Designated Agency is a serious conflict of interest; imagine the same law firm, through different attorneys in the firm, representing both you and an opposing party in a lawsuit or business transaction.
+Designated Agency is legal under BRRETA and is regular practice, particularly in the larger real estate companies.

 True Agency precludes Designated Agency.
 Because we check for potential conflicts prior to accepting a new client, Designated Agency (and the resulting conflict of interest) is never an issue with Sage.